Character Formulas on Cohomology of Deformations of Hilbert Schemes of K3 Surfaces: Introduction

-\begin{section}{Introduction} Let $S$ be a $K3$ surface, $S^{[n]}$ be the Hilbert scheme of $n$ points on $S$, and $X$ be a K\"{a}hler deformation of $S^{[n]}$; each point in $S^{[n]}$ corresponds to a subscheme of $S$ whose Hilbert polynomial is the constant $n$.
+Let $S$ be a $K3$ surface, and $S^{[n]}$ the Hilbert scheme of $n$ points on $S$; each point in $S^{[n]}$ corresponds to a subscheme of $S$ whose Hilbert polynomial is the constant $n$.
+We say $X$ is of $K3^{[n]}$-type if $X$ is hyperk\"{a}hler and deformation equivalent to $S^{[n]}$.

-Denote by $G_X$ the Mumford-Tate group of $X$; the invariants of the $G_X$ action on $H^*(X,\QQ)$ correspond to the \emph{canonical Hodge classes}, which are Hodge classes that remain Hodge under deformations.
-Chern classes of the tangent bundle are examples of such canonical Hodge classes, but generally additional Hodge classes will exist, since the dimension of the $G_X$ invariants on $H^{2n}(X,\QQ)$ is greater than the number of monomials in the Chern classes.
-As for the action of $G_X$, we can consider the character of the representation on the middle cohomology for each $n$.
+Denote by $G_X$ the generic Mumford-Tate group of hyperk\"{a}hler manifolds of $K3^{[n]}$-type.
+The invariants of $G_X$ action on $H^*(X,\QQ)$ correspond to the \emph{canonical Hodge classes} (see Section \ref{sec:groupcoh}), which are Hodge classes that remain Hodge under any deformation.
+Chern classes of the tangent bundle $\cT_X$ are examples of such canonical Hodge classes.

+Now we consider the action of $G_X$ on the cohomology of $X$.
+In particular, we want to compute the characters of $G_X$ representation on the middle cohomology of $X$, where $X$ is of $K3^{[n]}$-type.